Galactic Dust Polarization in Turbulent Multiphase ISM: On the Origin of the $EE/BB$ Asymmetry: Methodology

 The simulation box spans 100~pc.
-Turbulence is driven solenoidally at an injection scale of $L_{\rm inj}=50$~pc, corresponding to a peak wavenumber of $k = 1/L_{\rm inj} = 0.02~\mathrm{pc^{-1}}$.
-The computational domain is discretized on a uniform $2048^3$ grid and the effective numerical dissipation scale is approximately 10 cells.
-The simulations are evolved for 100~Myr to ensure turbulence reaches a steady state.
+To represent the high-latitude ISM, which generally lacks localized, highly compressive drivers like supernova explosions, we employ solenoidal forcing at an injection scale of $L_{\rm inj}=50$~pc, corresponding to a peak wavenumber of $k = 1/L_{\rm inj} = 0.02~\mathrm{pc^{-1}}$.
+The computational domain is discretized on a uniform $2048^3$ grid, and the effective numerical dissipation scale is approximately 10 cells.
+We extract four analysis snapshots every 5~Myr after 100 Myr, where 5~Myr is the largest-eddy turnover time.
+100 Myr represents the 20 largest-eddy turnover times, ensuring that the turbulence has reached a statistically steady state and the snapshots are independent (see \citealt{2024arXiv240714199H}).